skyforcetw/Garminuino/navigation HUD/README.md

 step by step:

 arduino side
-1. buy a arduino pro micro with 3.3V 8MHz
+1. Buy a arduino pro micro with 3.3V 8MHz
-2. buy a USB-Host shield mini
+2. Buy a USB-Host shield mini

 android side
 1. Enable Developer Options on android